 What is ADA Program Accessibility?

-‘Program accessibility’ is a fundamental principle of Title II of the Americans with Disabilities Act.
+‘Program accessibility’ is a fundamental principle of Title II of the ADA.
 Public entities are required to make services, programs, and activities accessible to individuals with disabilities.

 Title II of the ADA states: